220103-java-etl/Troy-Cogdell-p1/README.md

 Presentation date: Thursday, February 3, 2022

-## Requirements
+## Features
-- All required business rules from the [Project1 ERS.docx](https://github.com/220103-java-etl/ERS-P1-Skeleton/blob/main/Project1%20ERS.docx) must be implemented.
-  - (The ability for an employee to upload a document can be considered a stretch goal).
-- All application data must be stored in an RDS.
+- All application data can be stored in an RDS.
-  - Database must be in 3NF.
+  - Database in 3NF.
-- Your application should be as RESTful as possible (at minimum it must follow the restful endpoint naming conventions).
-- Project must also have:
+- Application RESTful.
   - Session Handling (either with Cookies or HttpSession)
   - Logging.
   - User input validation.